 Rule 13.
 Amendments

 Amendments to these Rules of Procedure may be proposed, in writing, by any RPPO and the IPPC Secretariat.
-Proposed amendments will be discussed and approved at the TC-RPPO annual meeting TC-RPPO meeting and submitted to the CPM for noting.
+Proposed amendments will be discussed and approved at the TC-RPPO annual meeting and submitted to the CPM for noting.